Is it cheaper for two people to go to the movies at Red Cinemas or Golden Ticket?

-- API Integration Layer: Reverse-engineered the Copilot Money GraphQL API to enable programmatic data access
+- API Integration Layer: I reverse-engineered the Copilot Money GraphQL API to get programmatic access to transaction data

 - Agent Layer: An MCP server embedded in a Chrome extension that translates natural language queries into structured API calls

-- Analysis Layer: Domain-specific tools that perform calculations and aggregate data—because LLMs shouldn’t do math
+- Analysis Layer: Domain-specific tools that perform all calculations and aggregations

-Notice it’s now grouping related transactions—multiple purchases during a single movie visit are automatically associated together.
-This wasn’t emergent AI behavior; I specifically designed the getMultiMerchantTransactions tool to handle this exact pattern because it applies to any entertainment expense: concerts, sporting events, any activity where tickets, parking, and concessions are separate but conceptually unified.
-To make it even more complicated, look at the movie visit on Nov 5th.
-There are two different names on the transaction: “Golden Ticket Cinegreensboro” and “Golden Ticket Cine”.
-The fuzzy logic used for searches also has to apply to vendor names.
+Now look at what’s happening.
+The system is grouping related transactions: multiple purchases during a single movie visit are automatically associated together.
+This wasn’t emergent AI behavior.
+I specifically designed the getMultiMerchantTransactions tool for this exact pattern, because it applies to any entertainment expense.
+Concerts.
+Sporting events.
+Any activity where tickets, parking, and concessions are separate charges but conceptually one outing.

-When I mentioned Fandango purchases, the agent correctly understood that even though Fandango isn’t a theater, those transactions should be attributed to the movie visit cost.
-It also shows off how the context was carefully managed so that the AI is aware of previous prompts and responses.
-Again, this doesn’t happen automatically, but had to be carefully programmed.
-The result is a complete financial picture that required sophisticated transaction attribution logic:
+When I mentioned Fandango, the agent understood that even though Fandango isn’t a theater, those transactions belong to the movie visit cost.
+It also maintained context from the earlier prompts, so it knew which theaters we were already discussing.
+That doesn’t happen automatically.
+Context management had to be carefully programmed.

 | Tool Name | Purpose | Design Rationale |